 5. Squeeze off the excess water from paneer.
 Make a knot of the cloth, hang it for sometime to drain up excess dripping whey.
 We just need moist paneer, so make sure there is no dripping whey or water from paneer otherwise sandesh will turn grainy.

-6. Add moist paneer, sugar (powdered) and cardamom powder to a nonstick pan, begin to heat on a low flame
+7.Move the chenna to a non stick pan.
+Add sugar (powdered) and cardamom powder begin to heat on a low flame.
+Fry for 4 to 5 mins.

 9. Roll them to balls and flatten a bit.
 Tuck whatever you wish to garnish in the centre.
 Refrigerate for 2 hours and serve.